 Singapore has set up a demerit points system known as the Driver Improvement Points System (DIPS) to discourage motorists from speeding.

-If a driver goes over the speed limit, it will land in their record and result in demerit points against them.
+If a driver goes over the speed limit, it will be recorded and result in demerit points against them.
 The number of demerit points will depend on how far they’ve exceeded the speed limit.

 After they’re caught speeding, road traffic authorities will notify the driver of how many demerit points they’ve received and their demerit status.